ExpertPhotography

 A six photo grid of the same blue flower, highlighting the experimentation photography effects of posterization, retro, soft focus, miniature, and illustration.

-Original (top right).
+Original (top left).
 From left to right, the effects are posterization, retro, soft focus, miniature, and illustration.

 9. Montage

-I use a montage approach to create texturing and depth in images.
-I slice up a photo and place each extract on its own layer in Photoshop.
-Then, I changed the blend modes and opacity.
+You can use the photo montage approach to create texturing and depth in images.
+Slice up a photo and place each extract on its own layer in Photoshop.
+Then, you can change the blend modes and opacity.

 Experimental photo of a stairway